JENebel/const_for/README.md

 A reversed variant exists because ranges cannot be reversed in const contexts, as this produces an iterator.\
 Sometimes this is needed though, and with the reversed variant this is possible.

-The main restriction of this crate is that the macros only accept a standard(non-inclusive) Range.
-This means that it is only suitable where otherwise simple for loops would be used.
+The main restriction of this crate is that the macros only support a standard(non-inclusive) Range.

 ## Normal for loop